top of page

-A: Our goal with the PPE Unite™ program is to make the sign up process as easy and frictionless as possible so that we may serve as many county small businesses and organizations as we can.
-It's as simple as completing a short form with self-attestation about your business and then scheduling a time slot to pick up your PPE.
+A: Our goal with the PPE Unite™ program is to make the sign up process as easy as possible.
+It's as simple as subscribing, completing a short registration form about your business, and then booking a time to pick up your PPE.
 That's it!
+Sign up here

 Q: What kind of PPE is available?

-A: Available PPE may include N95 respirators, disposable 3-ply face masks, hand sanitizer, or face shields for each employee.
+A: Available PPE may include N95 respirators, surgical 3-ply face masks, disposable gloves, hand sanitizer, or face shields for each employee.
 Supplies are limited, and on a first come, first serve basis.
 Sign up here

 Q: How much is available?